Dabangg 2: Development

 When director Abhinav Kashyap opted out of directing the sequel, Arbaaz Khan himself decided to helm the film.
 Prakash Raj was confirmed to have been chosen to play the main villain.
-Kareena Kapoor has chosen to play an item number in the film, despite initial reports considering Katrina Kaif for the role.
+Kareena Kapoor Khan chose to play an item number in the film, despite initial reports considering Katrina Kaif for the role.

 In Feb 2012, it was reported that distribution rights were sold to UTV Motion Pictures for a price of ₹ 1.40 billion, the highest for a Bollywood film till date.
 But later UTV Motion Pictures reported the news as completely fake & nonsense.
 UTV Motion Pictures has brushed aside rumours of purchasing the rights of the sequel to Salman Khan-Sonakshi Sinha starrer, Dabangg 2 for ₹ 1.40 billion.

 The national emblem framed on the wall of Chulbul Pandey's police station was depicted incorrectly.
 Sensitive to the slightest abnormality pertaining to national sentiments, the Central Board of Film Certification (CBFC) has asked producer-director Arbaaz Khan to simply blur the corner of the film's frames where the national emblem appears.